 Add 1 cup of organic oatmeal or 1/2 cup of organic oat flour to your herbal bag.
 Or make a separate bag of just oatmeal and add to the tub as it is filling.

-Add to herbal bath as the water is filling
+Dissolve 1/4 to 1 cup of honey in hot water.
+Add the honey water to your herbal bath as the water is filling

 Add Bath Oil

-Add bath oil to your herbal bath as the water is filling
+Add oil to your herbal bath as the water is filling

 Give Bath Teas as Gifts